A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

 Another curious feature of the fort are Royal Baths, that are three large rooms surmounted by domes, with a fountain in the center, one of which was set up as a sauna.
 The floors were highlighted with pietra dura and the rooms were illuminated by colored and beautiful glass in the roof.
 Check out Shahi Burj, an octagonal tower located at the northeastern edge of the fort, which was once the private working area of Shah Jahan.
-Last but not the least, appreciate the architectural magnificence of Rang Mahal (Palace of Colors), which was once the residence of emperors wife.
+Also, appreciate the architectural magnificence of Rang Mahal (Palace of Colors), which was once the residence of emperors wife.

 The Fort has two main entrances - Delhi and Lahore Gate.
 Entry is through the Lahore Gate (named as such because it faces Lahore, about 500 miles away).
 It remains open on all days from 9 am to 6 pm.
-Th entry fee is Rs Rs 10.
-If you want to take camera along with yourself, you will have to pay Rs 25 extra for that.
+The entry fee is Rs 10.
+If you want to take camera with you, an extra fee of Rs 25 will be charged.

 Things to do and see

 Every morning (except Monday) one hour show in English and Hindi, based on India's history is organized within the fort.
 The tickets are available from the fort ticket kiosk or from the Indian Tourism Development Cooperation counter at the Indian Tourism Delhi office.
 The English sessions are at 7.30 pm from November to January, 8.30 pm from February to April and September to October, and at 9 pm from May to August.

 Stroll through Chatta Chowk, which is a famous market place near to the Red Fort.
 You can buy everything from souvenirs, knickknacks to carpets and fine brass.
 While in Delhi you will obviously love to have yummy street food.
 Try out pani puri and bhel puri from the road side stalls.